 4. Angelina Jolie

 Angelina Jolie has a facial structure that can pull off dirty blonde and brunette hair.
 Both colors look incredible with her eye color and skin tone.

 Jennifer Lawrence looks incredible with champagne blonde and reddish brunette hair.
 Both colors showcase her eye color and facial structure very well.
-But, I have to say, I love her blonde look more than the brunette one.
+But her blonde look is to die for!
+It also gained more popularity than the brunette one.

 Cameron Diaz is, hands down, a blonde queen!
 Her blonde locks work gorgeously with her skin tone, eye color, and that excellent nude peach lip color.

 7. Elizabeth Olsen